MESOTHELIOMA

 -

-Lived with someone regularly exposed to asbestos, such as a family member who then brought asbestos fibers home on their clothing
+Lived with someone who was regularly exposed to asbestos, such as a family member who then brought asbestos fibers home on their clothing.

 -